Idukki

 Watch session recordings of a product page for an afternoon and a pattern emerges.
 People read the description, scroll to the reviews, hunt for one specific fact, and when they cannot find it fast, they go.
 The leaving is quiet.
 No support ticket, no survey, no signal in your analytics beyond a slightly worse conversion rate you cannot easily explain.

-The uncomfortable truth is that your product copy can never pre-empt every doubt.
+The uncomfortable truth is that product copy can never pre-empt every doubt.
 Write more and the page becomes a wall nobody reads.
 Write less and you leave gaps.
-The format is the problem: a static page answering dynamic, personal questions.
+The format itself is the problem: a static page trying to answer dynamic, personal questions one at a time, in advance, for everyone.

 Why not just bolt on a chatbot?